Minca and surroundings: what to do and where to stay?

 Minca is well travelled and there are many accommodation options.
 However, I recommend all travelers to not only stay in Minca but also discover accommodation options and activities around Minca.
 For this, Paso del Mango is an excellent option and Finca Carpe Diem is a great place to be.

-Brand new 8-bed dorm besides a small swimming pool and spectacular mountain view.
-Air conditioning, first quality mattresses and mosquito nets.
-Located 100 mts from the reception following a beautiful stonen path.
-Not suitable for disabled people or children.
+A nice new 4-bed dorm.
+The room is located in the second house on top of a hill with a small swimming pool and spectacular mountain view.
+The room comes with air conditioning, first quality mattresses and mosquito nets.
+The room is located 100 mts from the restaurant and reception following a beautiful stonen path,